sagemath/trac_to_gh/Issue 4793.md

 # Issue 4793: Update lcalc to the new upstream 1.2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4793

 Original creator: mabshoff